Positives

 Days: 4+

-Conditions: Mostly groomers of all types but in the past I have had the Jones Ultra Mind Expander in powder.
-Same with the new Jones Mind Expander with the same shape and camber profile.
+Conditions: I mostly groomers of all types, but in the past, I have had the Jones Ultra Mind Expander in powder.
+The new Jones Mind Expander has the same shape and camber profile.

 Boots: Burton Kendo, Nidecker Rift APX